 I started to reconsider the beliefs I had about myself.
 I started to try to see myself as those other people did: instead of assuming I had some kind of fundamental defect, maybe I could be capable of finding recovery.
 I started to challenge the dichotomous thinking I had surrounding relapse and recovery.
 Maybe it wasn’t that I was either doing “good” or doing “bad.”
 Maybe the slips and trips and falls were all a part of my ongoing journey, moments for me to learn from and to build on.

 Relapse can be scary, dangerous, and it can even be fatal.
 I’m lucky that I survived all that I did.
 But learning to see past relapses as part of my journey rather than as failures ultimately helped me find recovery.
 I learned to be more compassionate and forgiving of myself.
 I allowed myself the space I needed to make mistakes, and instead of focusing on what I had done wrong, I began to focus on the work I could do to pull myself back up and to keep taking the next best step.
 The more I focused on the healthy skills I was developing, the stronger they became.

-I no longer feel shame for my past relapses, and I don't think of them as failures.
+I no longer feel shame for my past relapses, and I don’t think of them as failures.
 Each time I stumbled, I was able to use the tools and skills I had developed to stand up, take a deep breath, and continue on.
 Now, I feel compassion for the girl who was trying her hardest but who had so much self-doubt and shame.
-If I could go back and tell her that she is worth recovery, and that she is capable of it, and that the healthy part of her has always been there, even if hidden, I would.
-But I know that, deep down, beneath the shame and self-doubt, beneath the rigid thinking of the eating disorder, beneath the constant stream of negative messages and anxiety, some little part of her already knew that--she just needed a little (repeated) help uncovering it.
+If I could go back and tell her that she is worth recovery, that she is capable of it, and that the healthy part of her has always been there, even if hidden, I would.
+But I know that, deep down, beneath the shame and self-doubt, beneath the rigid thinking of the eating disorder, beneath the constant stream of negative messages and anxiety, some little part of her already knew that–she just needed a little (repeated) help uncovering it.